Puget Sound Bird Fest

 Join Bruce Bohmke for this walk in an undeveloped, forested county park located within Edmonds.
 The trails include a wider, relatively level path and some narrower trails that include some short elevation changes which can be muddy if it has rained.
 Will include crossing the street that bisects the park.
 “Pishing” or playback may be used by the walk leader.
 Total walking likely less than 1.5 miles.

-Location: Patio area between Frances Anderson Center and Edmonds Library.
+• Location: Patio area between Frances Anderson Center and Edmonds Library, as well as the lower floor of the Frances Anderson Center.

 Browse the informational booths, kid’s activities, and local artists and merchants.